kstenerud/concise-encoding/ce-structure.md

 ### When to Use Each Kind

-Use whichever kind of time most succinctly and completely handles your time needs.
-Don't depend on time zone information as a proxy for a location; that's depending on a side effect, which is always brittle.
+Use whichever kind of time most succinctly handles your time needs.
+Don't depend on time zone information as a proxy for a location (that would be depending upon a side effect, which is always brittle).
 Always store location information separately if it's important.

 | Situation                            | Kind                                            |
 | ------------------------------------ | ----------------------------------------------- |